-I’ve always been a fan of race replica helmets and standout designs last year I had a change of heart and decided to myself that being a plain Jayne and boring was a good idea.
-Mainly because the designs released for many replica helmets were not my cup of tea, and also the fact that everybody has them, when out and about you see endless streams of Rossi and Marquez reps.
+Previously I have been a fan of race replica helmets and standout designs, but last year I had a change of heart.
+Many replica helmets were not my cup of tea, and also the fact that everybody has them, you see endless streams of Rossi and Marquez reps.
 Being completely honest, I’ve been there and done that.
-I thought it important to try a new manufacturer, and with my previous 2 skid lids being AGV and with me being less than impressed by the Corsa, it was time for change.
+I thought it essential to try a new manufacturer, and with my previous two skid lids being AGV and with me being less than impressed by the Corsa, it was time for a change.

-Weeks before actually deciding on the Shark Race R-PRO, I had tried on so many helmets it was unreal.
-I had set quite strict criteria list as follows:- A good fit, I like my helmets nice and snug.
-As lightweight as possible (preference to carbon but not a dealbreaker if not).
-I’d like a quiet lid, but still with good ventilation and finally a Double D-ring fastening is preferable.
-After much deliberation, umming and ahhing and generally putting the decision off, I finally settled on the Shark Race R pro.
+I had set quite strict criteria list as follows:- A good fit, I like my helmet nice and snug, as lightweight as possible (preference to carbon but not a dealbreaker).
+Quieter the better, but still with good ventilation and finally a Double D-ring fastening is preferable.
+After much deliberation, I finally settled on the Shark Race R pro.

 Having a small head, I’m rocking an XS shell size, which fits nicely on the cheeks.
-Even after almost a year of use it still fits snugly on the cheeks, and I can feel contact with the liner all around my head.
-Ears fit snugly and for glasses users, there are no issues in tucking the glasses arms in between your head and the liner.
-The helmet hits the lightweight checkmark and is very lightweight thanks to their “High technology Structure, using Carbon – Aramid and Shark resin”.
+Even after almost a year of use it still fits snugly, and I can feel contact with the liner all around my head.
+Ears fit snugly, and for glasses users, there are no issues in tucking the arms in between your head and the liner.
+The helmet hits the lightweight mark thanks to their “High technology Structure, using Carbon – Aramid and Shark resin.”
 The XS shell weighs in at 1300 Grams, impressive.
-Complete with a Double D ring chin strap with a magnet on the end to secure it, that is another ticked off.
+Complete with a Double D ring chin strap with a magnet to secure it.

-Remove the internal liner and cheek pads and it shows the recesses and cutouts to house Shark’s Bluetooth communications system SharkTooth.
-I’m pretty sure this area would house speakers from other coms systems, although I haven’t tested this out.
+Remove the liner and cheek pads, and it shows the recesses and cutouts to house Shark’s Bluetooth communications system SharkTooth.
+I’m pretty sure this area would accommodate speakers from other coms systems, although I haven’t tested this out.

 The helmet has an aerodynamic device on the rear, which is commonplace nowadays on flagship helmets.
-This is just a tiny spoiler centralized and just below the back of the head, with a slight funnel over the top helping with stability and reducing wind noise.
-At all speeds this lid feels well balanced and stable, there is very little wobble or turbulence.
+There is spoiler centralised and just below the back of the head, with a slight funnel over the top helping with stability and reducing wind noise.
+At all speeds this lid feels well balanced and stable, there is minimal wobble or turbulence.
 The airflow weight is good, and so is the profile in a sense so that when riding the helmet isn’t lifting off trying to rip off your neck, but it also isn’t being forced down compressing into your shoulders, the balance is just right.

-Visibility out of the helmet is great, the standard visor that comes is anti-fog and anti-scratch, perfect as I sometimes carry both around with me in rucksacks to swap over if the sun disappears or the weather turns.
+Visibility out of the helmet is excellent, the standard visor that comes is anti-fog and anti-scratch, perfect as I sometimes carry both around with me in rucksacks to swap over if the sun disappears or the weather turns.
 Throughout the year I have rocked both clear and tinted visors, and as a test, I have run with race style tear offs too.
-The helmet comes with a quick release visor mechanism which at first was tricky to get right, now it is a doddle to switch between visors.
+The helmet comes with a quick release visor mechanism which at first was tricky to get right; now it is a doddle to switch between visors.
 Once you learn the optimum placement to remove the visor it becomes second nature.
-The ratchet is on the on the firm side, which I like, being a glasses wearer when stopped at traffic lights it is common practice for my glasses to steam up, so having the visor open when moving slowly causes a nice draft to clear them.
+The ratchet is on the firm side, which I like, being a glasses wearer when stopped at traffic lights it is common practice for my glasses to steam up, so having the visor open when rolling causes a draft to clear them.

 The Shark Race R pro comes with a 5* Sharp test, and whilst I have always been a sceptic of the Sharp testing (I won’t drone on here, but feel free to email about it), 5 stars is the maximum possible score on the scheme, which is much better than other helmets available.